martin-olivier/dylib/README.md

 # Example

-Let's write some functions in our future dynamic library :
+Let's write some functions in our forthcoming dynamic library:
 ```c++
 // myDynLib.cpp